rdx40/gmail-tui/README.md

 # gmail-tui

-gmail but in your terminal in go
+gmail but in your terminal using go